dportik/dadi_pipeline/README.md

 # dadi_pipeline
+# Daniel Portik, Postdoc, University of Texas at Arlington

 This workflow is designed to work with the Python package dadi (https://bitbucket.org/gutenkunstlab/dadi) and assumes you already have the package installed.
 You'll need to be familiar with how dadi works, and some of the basic syntax for writing your own dadi scripts.
 A good resource for all dadi-related questions is the user group: https://groups.google.com/forum/#!forum/dadi-user.
+Before using these scripts, read over the user manual for dadi and try running the program with their example files.

 To begin, you will need a SNPs input text file.
 Mine is generated as part of a STACKs pipeline I have written, which converts the haplotypes tsv file into the correct format.
 Depending on the program you've used to generate your SNP data file, you may or may not